kellerflint/Course-Resources/content/Entity Relationship Diagrams - Practice Assignment.md

 # Submission Instructions

-Please label each question with it's number and write all answers in a single file using your text editor of choice.
+Please label each question with its number and write all answers in a single file using your text editor of choice.
 Copy your answers over to the submission area for the assignment on Canvas.
 # Lessons
 - [[Entity Relationship Diagrams - Introduction]]
 - [[Entity Relationship Diagrams - Basic Structure]]